 Another option for treatment is outpatient care.
 You still get the therapy you need to recover from addiction, but you don’t reside at the facility.
 Outpatient programs usually require you to attend therapy a few hours each week.
 One of the advantages of this type of treatment is the flexibility you have in scheduling your appointments.
 You can go during the day while the kids are in school or at daycare or you can attend in the evenings or on weekends so you don’t miss work.

 To be successful with an outpatient program, you must be dedicated to recovery.
 You should have a strong support system with family and friends and be able to avoid negative influences.
-An intensive outpatient rehab center provides similar treatment, but you usually attend every day for several hours or even all day.
 You can still be at home with your family or continue working, but you will have more support to keep you on track.
 There may also be restrictions about where you can go when you aren’t in therapy.